 “The Heart Chakra is our fourth chakra, located in the center of our bodies, aptly named for its location in the same region as our physical heart and represents the center of your spirit, as well as the other chakras.
 When open, it creates a vital energy space for our mental and physical well-being.
 It allows you to feel love, respect, and compassion to yourself and others.
 The following poses are centered on deepening the breath and opening the ever-so-important heart chakra.”

 Cat-Crow opens the chest, encouraging the breath to become slow and deep.
 Start on your hands and knees, wrists directly under your shoulders and knees directly below your hips.
 As you inhale into Cow, drop your belly towards the floor as you lift your chin and chest, keeping your gaze up, drawing your shoulders away from your ears.
 Your exhale will draw your belly button to your spine, rounding your back as you release the crown of the head toward the floor.

 Begin in a plank pose, pulling your belly in and gaze forward.
 On your exhale, slowly lower down into Chaturanga.
 From Chaturanga, inhale to pull your body forward by pressing through the palms and rolling over the tops of your toes.
 Your chest should be drawing forward, shoulders down and back while keeping your thighs and heart lifted.

 Begin in Warrior Two with your front leg bent at a 90-degree angle, toes directly over your knee.
 Your back foot should be firmly rooted into the ground, toes pointing slightly forward and arms stretched out long, parallel to the floor.
-On an exhale, straighten your front leg, shift your hip back, reach your front arm long and towards the ground and tilting your gaze up to the sky.
-Make sure that your front arm, ear and torso are all in one line, really opening the chest.
+On an exhale, straighten your front leg, shift your hip back, reach your front arm long and towards the ground, and tilt your gaze up to the sky.
+Make sure that your front arm, ear, and torso are all in one line, really opening the chest.

 High Lunge Variation